Whyzanet/WhyzaGC/README.md

 With the rear of the MightOhm accessable, the first is the MightOhm geiger serial TX pin which is found on J7 pin 4 on the mightyOhm which is connected to GPIO 13 on the Huzzah ESP8266 and GPIO 27 on the Huzzah ESP32 via the bottom of the board.
 This is pin 6 on the top from left to right ( from the front! ) on both Huzzah versions and is the white wire shown below.

-Secondly connect the Huzzah's 3.3v and GND pins to the MightOhm's battery connections which are the red and black wires below.....Refer to pinout images at the end of this docuemnt, or Adafruit's pinout images online.
+Secondly connect the Huzzah's 3.3v and GND pins to the MightOhm's battery connections which are the red and black wires below.....Refer to pinout images at the end of this document, or Adafruit's pinout images online.

 ![underside](https://user-images.githubusercontent.com/109115488/183534736-6471d7e9-a969-49c6-ac1c-33ec735b5cfa.jpg)